Bolivian Football Regional Leagues

 on the department.
 It usually has between 8 and 12 teams.
-The winner and the runner-up of each league compete in the Copa Simón Bolívar, with the winner of such tournament gaining promotion to the 1st Division, and the runner-up playing a play-off match with the last two placed teams in the First Division.
+The winner and the runner-up of each league compete in the Copa Simón Bolívar, with the winner of such a tournament gaining promotion to the 1st Division, and the runner-up playing a play-off match with the last two placed teams in the First Division.
 Until 1976, all 8 regional championships (Pando didn't have an organized tournament at the time) were the top division of the national football pyramid, with the winner of the Copa Simón Bolívar being crowned as national champion.

 The oldest regional championship is the one played in La Paz.
 It started in 1914 and it was considered for many years as the top Bolivian league, especially when it turned into a semi-professional tournament in 1950 and started to include teams from Oruro and Cochabamba.

 Copa Simón Bolívar

 The tournament started in 1960.
 Initially, only champions from La Paz, Cochabamba, Oruro and Santa Cruz participated.
 In later years, teams from other associations joined the cup, and the tournament eventually also had runners-up participating.

 Until 1976, with the lack of a nationwide league, the cup determined the national champion and representative teams for the Copa Libertadores.
 With the creation of the Liga de Fútbol Profesional Boliviano, the Bolivian FA stopped organizing the tournament.

 In 1989, the tournament was resurrected, with the same format of both champions and runners-up from each association, but this time each regional league was the second tier on the football pyramid so the champion was supposed to be awarded a place in the professional league.
 Previously, the last placed team in the 1st division was replaced by the regional champion of its department.
 However, that practice was kept until 1993 when finally the champion was awarded a spot in the top league.

 The competition format changes frequently.
 In 2008, the teams were divided into three groups of six teams, to save costs.
 Geographically close teams were teamed up and played on a home-away round-robin basis, with group 1 consisting of teams from La Paz, Oruro and Cochabamba; group 2 of teams from Potosí, Chuquisaca and Tarija, and group 3 of teams from Santa Cruz, Beni and Pando.
 The top two placed teams advanced to the next round, now playing play-offs on home-away basis, the three winners and the best loser advanced to the semifinals and then the final.